Tuhin-adhikari/XOX-RPC/README.md

 # XOX-RPC (Digame) - Tic-Tac-Toe + Rock Paper Scissors

-A mini web game hub that includes two classical games "Tic Tac Toe" and "Rock Paper Scissors" - all in one clean, interactive interface
+A mini web game that includes two classical games "Tic Tac Toe" and "Rock Paper Scissors" - all in one clean, interactive interface.

 ## Features